Wolof language: Action verbs versus static verbs and adjectives

 Wolof has two main verb classes: dynamic and stative.
 Verbs are not inflected; instead pronouns are used to mark person, aspect, tense, and focus.

 Consonant harmony

 Gender

-Wolof does not mark sexual gender as grammatical gender: there is one pronoun encompassing the English 'he', 'she', and 'it'.
+Wolof does not mark natural gender as grammatical gender: there is one pronoun encompassing the English 'he', 'she', and 'it'.
 The descriptors bu góor (male / masculine) or bu jigéen (female / feminine) are often added to words like xarit, 'friend', and rakk, 'younger sibling' to indicate the person's sex.

 Markers of noun definiteness (usually called "definite articles") agree with the noun they modify.
 There are at least ten articles in Wolof, some of them indicating a singular noun, others a plural noun.
 In Urban Wolof, spoken in large cities like Dakar, the article -bi is often used as a generic article when the actual article is not known.

 Any loan noun from French or English uses -bi: butik-bi, xarit-bi "the boutique, the friend."

 Most Arabic or religious terms use -Ji: Jumma-Ji, jigéen-ji, "the mosque, the girl."